Éric-Emmanuel Schmitt: Career

 Schmitt spent his military service teaching at the Saint-Cyr Military Academy, afterwards spending two years as a student teaching assistant at the University of Besançon.
 He went on to teach at the high school in Cherbourg before being appointed lecturer at the University of Chambéry, where he taught for four years.

-On the night of 4 February 1989, he became separated from his companions during an expedition to the Ahaggar Desert and, in the vast expanses of the Sahara, he underwent a spiritual experience that was nothing short of a divine revelation.
+On the night of 4 February 1989, he became separated from his companions during an expedition to the Ahaggar Desert and, in the vast expanses of the Sahara, he underwent a spiritual experience that he characterized as nothing short of a divine revelation.
 In that instant, he says that his mind was filled with the words "Everything is justified".
 Schmitt believes that it was that extraordinary experience that enabled him to break into writing.
 He describes it in his novel Night of Fire (La Nuit de Feu), published in September 2015.

 During the 1990s, his plays brought him rapid success in several countries.
 Don Juan on Trial was the first to be performed in September 1991 at Espace 44 in Nantes.
 His next play, The Visitor, won three prizes at the Molière Award Ceremony in 1994.
 It was then that he decided to devote himself entirely to writing, and he gave up his lecturing position at the University of Chambéry.

 In 1996, Enigma Variations received its first performance, starring Alain Delon and Francis Huster in the lead roles.
 In 1998, his play, Frédérick or Crime Boulevard (Frédérick ou le boulevard du crime), opened simultaneously in France and Germany, with Jean-Paul Belmondo acting in the original production at the Théâtre Marigny.
 In 2001, Mr Ibrahim and the Flowers of the Koran (M. Ibrahim et les Fleurs du Coran) was both staged and published in France and Germany.
 In 2004, the book sold over 250,000 copies in France and 300,000 in Germany.

 Schmitt has also written three one-act plays for humanitarian causes.
 Francis Huster played the devil in The Devil's School (L'École du diable), which Schmitt wrote for an Amnesty International evening.
 One Thousand and One Nights was written for the "Culture Changes Life" campaign (La culture ça change la vie) organised by the French charity The People's Aid (Secours populaire).

 In the early 2000s, he wrote several novels and short stories.
 Published in 2000, The Gospel According to Pilate, a novel about Jesus Christ told from the point of view of Pilate, won critical acclaim and massive sales.
 The next year, he produced another novel about a contentious historical figure: The Alternative Hypothesis (La Part de l'autre) is an alternate history in which the young Adolf Hitler is in 1908 accepted into the Academy of Fine Art in Vienna, setting him on the path to become a recognized painter; what follows changes the course of history for the entire world.
 He then wrote a whimsical and satirical version of the Faust myth, When I was a Work of Art (Lorsque j'étais une oeuvre d'art – 2002).